mannamraju/PDF-to-MD-Converter/output/DMAIO-Application-Observability-for-Edge-Deployed-Solutions-270325-191742.md

 - [x] Accepted
 - [ ] Deprecated

-### Decision

-Based on the criteria, OpenTelemetry is recommended as the preferred technology.
-OpenTelemetry provides the capability to queue messages in memory or on a file system to handle network interruptions between the edge and Azure, ensuring reliable telemetry transport.
-Furthermore, OpenTelemetry offers flexibility in filtering metrics, logs, and traces, optimizing data transmission by selectively sending specific telemetry types and thereby reducing outbound network traffic from the edge.
-Lastly, it should be noted that Microsoft recommends using the OpenTelemetry Collector as a data processing pipeline and is committed to using OpenTelemetry going forwards.
-You can learn more about this partnership here: [Application Insights OpenTelemetry data collection - Azure Monitor](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview?tabs=aspnetcore)

-### Assessment Criteria

-1. It's crucial to account for periodic network interruption between edge systems and the cloud.
-2. Bandwidth limitations: our solution should judiciously transmit telemetry to the cloud.
-3. The system should offer workload visibility with minimal configuration.
-4. The observability system should have the capability to enrich the telemetry for improved consolidation in Log Analytics and Grafana.

-## Overview
+## Context

 In modern distributed systems, observability is crucial for maintaining the health, performance, and reliability of edge-deployed solutions.
-This document outlines design choices for implementing observability at the edge, and addresses the following business objectives:
+This document outlines design choices for implementing observability at the edge, addressing the following business objectives:

 - **Proactive Issue Detection and Easier Root Cause Analysis**: The observability platform will enable the identification and resolution of potential issues before they impact users.
 By quickly pinpointing the root cause of problems, downtime can be minimized, ensuring that service level objectives (SLOs) and service level indicators (SLIs) are consistently met for edge-deployed solutions.
 - **Informed Decision-Making**: By leveraging metrics, logs, and traces collected from edge devices, stakeholders can make data-driven decisions regarding system improvements and resource allocation.